Fish or cut bait: Use and interpretation

-Another interpretation is that it means you have to make a decision.
-You either have a fish, or you cut it up into bait to catch more fish.
-This means to make a decision.
-Take what you have (a fish) or lose it and decide to use it to get more.
+Another, more common interpretation is that the expression means one has to make a decision and take action.
+The fisherman has only two tasks at hand, to fish or to cut bait.
+Therefore a decision has to be made to do one or to do the other - inaction is not acceptable.

 Depending on the context, the expression can be intended as a form of advice or constructive criticism.
 It can also be interpreted as a threat, an invitation to act on a threat, or an accusation.

 One of the earliest notable examples of the expression that gained public attention was a court case in 1853 involving land disputes, in which US Attorney General Caleb Cushing was displeased with Judge Levie Hubbell's conduct in the case.
 Cushing threatened to have the Judge impeached.
 Hubbell's response to the threat was, "...Cushing has commenced a suit in the United States Court...[he] must either fish or cut bait."

 Hubbell's use of the expression implied that Cushing should either act on his threat of impeachment (fish), or, if unwilling, withdraw the threat and proceed with the case (cut bait).
 In this example, the expression is similar in intent to another common colloquialism: put up or shut up.

 The expression occurs twice in the 1990 comedy film Three Men and a Little Lady, referring to the point in a romantic relationship when the couple must consider marriage, or splitting up.
 Part of the humor is that the expression is never explained, and the fishing imagery is totally incongruent with the idea of marriage.

-The changing meaning of "cut bait"
+"Cut bait" alone

 The more modern variation on the meaning of the expression ("giving up" on something, or "stepping down") is due largely to the changing interpretation of "cut bait".
 Originally, "cut bait" referred to cutting up bait fish into small portions suitable for a hook or net.
 In more modern times, bait is often prepackaged, and cutting bait is uncommon outside of the commercial fishing industry.
 Therefore, the meaning of "cut bait" is sometimes taken to mean cutting one's fishing line, and giving up on the fishing.
 As a result, the meaning of the expression has changed over time to imply "act now or stand down".
 This variation is now so common that it widely appears as the first entry in dictionaries and other reference materials.
 On the other hand, it has been used to illustrate two necessary and related tasks that cannot be done at the same time.
 Literally, a lone fisherman has to do both, but can only do one at a time.
 The act of fishing exhausts the stockpile of bait that has been prepared.
 In other words, the balance between work and maintenance.